Nacka Municipality: 20th century

 The municipality has had a continuous population increase since the 1960s and has almost doubled its population.
 Today it is the third most populous municipality in Stockholm County, after Stockholm Municipality and Huddinge Municipality, and the 20th in Sweden.
 The massive increase in housing supply has caused the population to be predicted to grow at an annual rate of more the 3% by the year 2020.

 Nacka became the location of an experiment in psychiatry in the 1970s, initiated by psychiatrist Bengt Bengtsson.
 It allowed the inhabitants a local access to psychotherapeutic methods for preventive purposes.
 The role model was the Community Mental Health system developed in the U.S. The system has since been implemented in other municipalities.

 The industry in Nacka is mainly of a service nature.
 Nacka has an extensive commuting traffic to Stockholm City, and few major companies are located in Nacka itself.

+Nacka is being integrated into the Stockholm Metro via the Blue Line extension.
+Construction began in 2020 and is expected to be completed by 2030.
+The extension includes three new stations in the municipality, Sickla, Järla and a new terminus station, Nacka (located near the Nacka Forum shopping center).

 Nature

 Nacka has (in 2015) 12 nature reserves, and two large recreational nature areas, all with a varied landscape of pine forests, swamps and lakes.
 The largest nature reserve is Nackareservatet, with an area of approximately 730 hectare.